elixir-lang/elixir/docs/1_introduction.md

     iex> is_atom(true)
     true

-Elixir also provides Port, References and PIDs as data types but they are going to be discussed when we start to talk about process communication.
+Elixir also provides Port, References and PIDs as data types (usually used in process communication) but they are out of the scope of a getting started tutorial.
 For now, let's take a look at the basic operators in Elixir before we move on to the next chapter.

 ## 1.4 Operators